joacoh/wise2mbh/README.md

 - WISE2MBH final sample: Available in MNRAS as **supplementary material (DO NOT USE IT, outdated, 0.5.2)**.
 For up-to-date samples, please refer to the **ETHER database** or do your own run in your system following **[this instructions](https://github.com/joacoh/wise2mbh/wiki/How-To-Use)**.

-- The last version maintained by me (1.0.1) is completely stable, consistent and pass all tests I prepared internally for the ETHER database. **As of May, 2025, I'll stop maintaining this package and its pipeline**.
+- The last version maintained by me (1.0.1) is completely stable, consistent and pass all tests I prepared internally for the ETHER database. **As of May, 2025, I'll (officially) stop maintaining this package and its pipeline**.
 For further updates, please look for any available fork.

 - Main Publication: **[Hernández-Yévenes et al. (2024)](https://doi.org/10.1093/mnras/stae1372)**